x-tools-author/x-tools/xapps/README.md

 # xApps

 > Qt 6.8 is supported only.
+Other versions maybe work, but not tested.

 ## xApps List